pricing

 If you’ve given it a try and found that it doesn’t quite work for you, there’s no need to worry.
 You can easily turn off free shipping on Etsy at any time.

-- Under the “Delivery” area, click on the option for ‘I’ll enter fixed prices manually.’
+5. Under the “Delivery” area, click on the option for “I’ll enter fixed prices manually.”
 After selecting this, input the shipping cost for the item in the space provided.

 Conclusion

-In conclusion, offering free shipping on Etsy can bring significant benefits to your online business.
+Offering free shipping on Etsy can bring significant benefits to your online business.
 From increasing sales and profit margins to standing out from competitors, this strategy has proven to be successful for many sellers.
-However, it’s essential to carefully consider your pricing and shipping costs before implementing free shipping.
+However, it’s essential to carefully consider your pricing and shipping costs before implementing free shipping — and in 2026, that means understanding the full picture of Etsy’s current fees before you reprice anything.

 After reading this article, you certainly don’t need to decide that you need to do free shipping immediately and switch it on blindly for all of your products.
-Consider running an experiment for a month or two on a small set of your suitable products to see if it impacts sales, then analyze the results and then continue to roll out slowly if it is working.
+Consider running an experiment for a month or two on a small set of your suitable products — those you have a significant sales history for, with predictable shipping costs — then analyse the results and continue to roll out slowly if it is working.